“Together, we fill gaps.”−Rocky Balboa, Rocky 7

 - “Perfect” Transitions: Teachers take time after each rotation to recognize and compliment students or groups who make high quality or “perfect” transitions that are orderly, quiet, and efficient.
 This is especially important at the beginning of the year when students are learning procedures for transitions.

-- Transition Signals: Students are given a five-minute warning that allows them to begin writing about their progress and their next direction, logout of devices, wrap up conversations, etc. During transitions, other signals, such as music, can be used to create a timed break.
+- Transition Signals: Students are given a five-minute warning that allows them to begin writing about their progress and their next direction, logging out of devices, wrapping up conversations, etc. During transitions, other signals, such as music, can be used to create a timed break.
 For example, you might play a song for students to listen to during the transition.
 The song, in that situation, signals a “down time” from work, but when the song ends, you clarify that it’s time to start working at the next station.
 Watch a classroom example of transition signals in Video 2.13.

 You probably already have many procedures in your classroom that work well for managing student movement.
 Many of these can be adapted to fit your blended learning style.
 In the end, it’s important that you find which strategies work best for you.